theoffricial/blog/apps/unicop/docs/js-es/testing-frameworks/jest/architecture/part-4-test-run.md

 ## 1 - Choosing Run Method - "In-Band" Or In-Parallel

-After the `TestScheduler` is being created, and start to schedule tests, the first action it does is to determine the execution method, where it has 2 options.
+The `TestScheduler` does is to determine the entire test run execution method, and it supports 2 options only:

-1. Run "in-band" - run all tests on a single process, on the same process jest is running, one after one in a synchronous sequence.
+1. Running "in-band" - run all tests on a single process, on the same process jest is running, one after one in a synchronous sequence.
-2. Run in-parallel - Schedule a great amount of work processes and then schedule tests to run over them, and get back their results asynchronously.
+2. Running parallelize - Schedule a great amount of work processes and then schedule tests to run over them, and get back their results asynchronously.

 In general, if you want to run jest "in-band" mode you have to explicitly specific it with the `--runInBand` option, but also on every test run, the `TestScheduler` is following heuristic which tries to figure out how long the entire test run will take.